2017 Feminists in Residence

-The 2017 Project for Empty Space GRAB BACK Feminist Incubator program facilitated four Feminists in Residence: Anna Ogier-Bloomer, Marilyn Narota Gomez, Sahana Ramakrishnan, and Rosary Solimanto.
+The 2017 PES Feminist Incubator Space facilitated four Feminists in Residence: Anna Ogier-Bloomer, Marilyn Narota Gomez, Sahana Ramakrishnan, and Rosary Solimanto.
 During their residence, the four artists were provided with unlimited access to Project For Empty Space’s co-working studio space, tools and resources including our growing feminist library.
-On June 2nd 2017, PES's inaugural GRAB BACK Feminist Incubator concluded with the Feminists in Residence group exhibition, CLAW.
+On June 2nd 2017, PES's inaugural Feminist Incubator concluded with the Feminists in Residence group exhibition, CLAW.

 About the 2017 Feminists in Residence

 CLAW is an exhibition comprised of four independent projects that each address a unique and personal topic speaking to a wider phenomenon of female struggle and perseverance.
 Woven together, these projects address a larger issue of female invisibility.
 Artists created these works with the understanding that society’s lens doesn’t allow women to unravel; patriarchal structures continue to surprise that nuances and complexities of female identity without allowing them to exist in an agendized space of self-ownership.
 In this exhibition PES’s four artists in residence address and discuss their hidden identities; their navigation of physical and mental health issues; the trials, triumphs, and tribulations of having and raising children; the complexities of fighting gender binaries; and the perceived sense of safety or lack thereof.
 The very act of addressing these issues through visceral and blatant art objects and performance is a resistance to historical repression of female voice and agency.